Digitising Recurring Journey in Insurance

 (Gaurav Sadana)

+We all know, digitizing every organization has become a necessity today.
 The insurance sector is a long-term contract or a product by nature.
-It requires targeted marketing and a ring-fencing strategy starting from the organizations to the customers for a better retention and a longer stickiness.
+It requires targeted marketing and a ring-fencing strategy starting from the organizations to the customers for better retention and a longer stickiness.

 In the Recurring payments ecosystem, insurance looks at it in two ways-

-• Business prompted / Business-led Recurring payment methods
+• Business-prompted / Business-led Recurring payment methods

 • Customer Led Recurring Payment methods

-Business Led Recurring Payment is when the company prompts insurance to a customer.
-It has two funding options at the backend i.e pay via credit card or link it with the bank account via NACH.
+Business Recurring Payment is when the company prompts insurance to a customer.
+It has two funding options at the backend i.e. pay via credit card or link it with the bank account via NACH.
+Customer Recurring Payments are when the customers themselves hop onto a recurring payment method.
+It is still evolving to be picked up.
+Example: Bank applications.

 SEAMLESS AND RELIABLE USER EXPERIENCE